AlekhyaPajjuri/ternary/README.md

 The language is Turing-complete, making it theoretically capable of computing any computable function or simulating any other computational model, if given access to an unlimited amount of memory.

 The standard library consists of an I/O byte-stream, and the language supports memory read/write operations, conditional statements, and loops.
-Anything that is not a 0, 1, or 2 is considered a comment or whitespace and is ignored.

 ### Usage
 ```